thruthesky/sonub-old/README.md

 ### User asks why he doesn't see his blog contents on his site

 * Answer: It's not his blog.
 The user may be changed domain and he forget to visit his new domain.

+## Jobs

+* Jobs functionality is using `wanted` post_id which is the same forum of philgo job forum.
+* So, if any one posts on sonub jobs forum, that will appear on philgo.
+* But if one post jobs on philgo, that will appear on sonub because sonub only shows jobs with `group_id=sonub`.

+### porting

+* previous house maid and drivers posts are saved in philgo `jobs` forum. it is copied(converted) into `wanted` forum with `group_id=sonub`.
+* previous data in `jobs` forum is being used in other site, so, it should remain as it is.